 In practice, however, the following questions often encountered.
 Suppose there are two reference products: a US-licensed reference product and an EU-approved reference product.
 First, we may successfully demonstrate the proposed biosimilar product is highly similar to each of the two reference products, but fail to demonstrate that the two reference products are highly similar.
 Second, we are able to demonstrate that the proposed biosimilar product is highly similar to one of the two reference products but not the other.
 Third, it is an interesting question whether the two reference products should be combined (e.g., taking the average or adjust for their corresponding variability associated with the responses) for an overall biosimilarity assessment.
 To address the first two questions, the method of pairwise comparisons in conjunction with a head-to-head graphical comparison is often considered.
 For the third question, Kang and Chow (2013) proposed a three-arm study design for biosimilarity assessment under a various scenarios of criteria related to multiple references.

 At the July 13th Oncologic Drugs Advisory Committee (ODAC) meeting for review of biosimilar products of Avastin and Herceptin, the method of pairwise comparisons has been criticized.
 For the method of pairwise comparisons, basically, there are three comparisons (i.e., a proposed biosimilar product versus a US-licensed reference product, the proposed biosimilar product versus an EU-approved reference product, and the US-licensed reference product versus the EU-approved reference product).
 The first criticism is related to the use of different EAC (equivalence acceptance criterion), which was developed based on data from test results from different reference products for the three comparisons.
 Different EACs may result in difference conclusions regarding the assessment of biosimilarity.
 The second criticism is related to the accuracy and reliability of each pairwise comparison because each comparison does not fully utilize all data collected from the three treatment groups.
-The third criticism is related the justification of bridging PK and/or clinical data.
+The third criticism is related to the justification of bridging PK and/or clinical data.
 In marginal cases, pairwise comparisons may not be sufficient evidence to scientifically/statistically justify the validity of bridged PK and/or clinical data.
 As an alternative, the ODAC suggested the potential use of simultaneous confidence approach, which has the advantages of utilizing all data collected from the study and using single reference product.
 In other words, if submission occurs in the US, the US-licensed reference product will be selected as the single reference for the analytical similarity assessment with multiple reference products.

 In the next section, the method of pairwise comparisons for analytical similarity assessment with multiple references is briefly outlined.
 The simultaneous confidence interval approach as suggested by the ODAC is described in Section 3.
 Also included in this section is a simulation study for evaluation of relative performances between the method of pairwise comparisons and the simultaneous confidence interval approach for various scenarios of different reference products.
 In section 4, Kang and Chow’s method for addressing the third question is discussed.
 Some concluding remarks are given in the last section.